Engr-Asad-Hussain/oop/composition.md

 ### Explanation of problems
 Now, let's analyse this code, there's two main problems.
 > [!WARNING]
-> The first problem is that there's a lot of code duplication, I mean, hourly employee has Commission's contract contracts landed, so a salaried employee and Freelancer has this as well, there's a lot of duplication in the way that the pay is computed.
+> The first problem is that there's a lot of ***code duplication***, I mean, hourly employee has Commission, contracts landed, so a salaried employee and Freelancer has this as well, there's a lot of duplication in the way that the pay is computed.

 > [!WARNING]
-> Another issue is that each of these classes have a lot of responsibilities.
+> Another issue is that each of these classes have a ***lot of responsibilities***.
 For example, here, this one is responsible for storing personnel data, it's responsible for dealing with commissions, and it's responsible for the pay rate and hours worked and how to compute the pay based on that.
 And the same goes for the salaried employee, and for the Freelancer as well.

 So two problems that we'd like to solve.
 And you can use inheritance to do it by basically creating a hierarchy of classes and subclasses.
 Or you could also use composition.
 And that's basically separating out the different aspects of what a class consists of, and then combining them later on.